 Degree classifications by disability

 In 2020/21, the proportion of disabled students achieving a good degree decreased by 2.8 percentage points.
-The proportion of disabled students achieved good degrees in 2020/21 (61.6%) compared with non-disabled students (72.1%) reflects a pattern that is consistent over the recent five year period.
+The proportion of disabled students achieved good degrees in 2020/21 (61.6%) compared with non-disabled students (72.1%) reflects a pattern that is consistent over the recent five-year period.

 Figure 3.4.3: